femgineer/website/wp-content/plugins/customize-login-image/readme.txt

 = What happens if I don't introduce a logo URL or don't upload a logo? = Then the default WordPress logo will be displayed.
 This logo can be found in the wp-admin folder of the WordPress installation in the images folder.

+= How can I show the server ip and/or hostname on the login screen? = Activate the checkboxes for the Server IP and HOSTNAME and SAVE.
+You can choose to show both (both options checked), only one (one option checked) or none (nothing checked).

 = Are there any known incompatibilities? =
 The plugin should not be used together with other plugins with similar funcionalities like: [Customize Admin](http://wordpress.org/plugins/customize-admin/ "Customize Admin").